 States need to act

-In Texas, Kentucky and Tennessee, the decision and responsibility of purchasing election systems is made county by county.
+In Texas and Tennessee, the decision and responsibility of purchasing election systems is made county by county.
 While many counties in these three states use hand-marked paper ballots or ballot-marking devices, others continue to use direct recording electronic machines.
 Some counties purchased new direct recording electronic systems in 2019, investing millions of dollars in outdated, insecure technology.

 In Louisiana, where the Secretary of State is responsible for the selection of voting equipment, the state is leasing direct recording electronic machines as it prepares to draft a new bid solicitation.
 The original contract to buy ballot marking devices from Dominion Voting Systems was cancelled in October 2018.
 Secretary of State Kyle Ardoin has not indicated that the state will switch to a system based on paper ballots.